keetmagtulis/rasa_chatbot/README.md

 - **Rasa Framework:** For natural language understanding and dialogue management.
 - **Python:** For implementing custom logic and integrations.
-- **Database Integration:** Connects with PET Intranet's systems to access real-time data.
+- **Database Integration:** Connects with Intranet's systems to access real-time data.

 ## Goals

-- Assist users with FAQs and provide basic support on the PET Intranet Website.
+- Assist users with FAQs and provide basic support on the Intranet Website.
 - Automate routine tasks and streamline user interactions.
 - Continuously improve based on user feedback and interaction data.